 Wainfleet flooding - LRSN is still here to help

 The flooding at Wainfleet in mid-June came as a huge shock to farming families and businesses.
-But now, more than seven weeks after the event, LRSN is still available to help farming families who've been affected by the floods.
+But now, more than four months after the event, LRSN is still available to help farming families who've been affected by the floods.

 LRSN is part of the Lincolnshire Resilience Forum, which, at the height of the flooding event, was co-ordinating over 500 staff and volunteers from the Forum member organisations.
 LRF described the Wainfleet floods as "one of the largest and most prolonged emergencies that this county has experienced in recent years".
 It went on to say: "The professionalism, dedication and overwhelming team ethic is a credit to all of our organisations."